Euphredes/Sovereign/README.txt

  Vertumus
 HISTORY: THE PRESERIES
  J.G.
+ R.I.T.
  Outside
- R.I.T.
  Survivor

            TALE

+Free Masons, Industrialists, and
+Philosophers are sources of inspiration for my life's work.
+I physically and mentally want to build and manage systems from the ground up: one for my individuality and one for my environment.

-Maslows Hierarchy of Needs,
+Maslows Hierarchy of Needs: my opponent.
-Capture The Flag,
+Capture The Flag: my game.
-Bridge Troll,
+Bridge Troll: penal colony.
-Wisp,
+Wisp: reward system.
-physical adventure,
+Outward: physical adventure.
-mental obstacle course.
+Inward: mental obstacle course.

            CORE: PRIMARY BOOK